-While brands like Nike, H&M and Adidas have taken a hit in China in recent months, 2021 has been a phenomenal year for the growth of Chinese brands, with many making waves in the media both in China and abroad.
-New trends like guochao, aka ‘the rise of national brands,’ and China’s plentiful shopping festivals have stirred up national pride, while many Chinese brands have developed unique strategies to meet consumer needs
+While brands like Nike, H&M and Adidas have taken a hit in China in recent months, 2021 was a phenomenal year for the growth of Chinese brands.
+Dao Insights describes how new trends like guochao, aka ‘the rise of national brands,’ and China’s plentiful shopping festivals have stirred up national pride, while many Chinese brands have developed unique strategies to meet consumer needs

 With so many emerging Chinese brands cropping up, navigating the marketplace can feel overwhelming.
 But foreign brands looking to make it in China can learn a lot from these new consumer champions.
 Here, the team at Dao Insights introduces three up-and-coming Chinese brands that you should know about.